lisa-lumos/full-stack-learn-projects/README.md

 # Full stack projects during my learning process

+## 5. Dice
+A website that simulates two players playing dice game.
+It uses html, css, bootstrap, and javascript, and is mobile friendly.

 ## 4. tindog-website
 A static website that uses Bootstrap and Font Awesome, and is mobile friendly.

-## 3. personal-website
+## 3. my-web-site
 css and html site, featuring font property, and the box model of website styling.

 ## 2. bacon-fansite
 css and html site, featuring css tag, class and id selectors, and the `:hover` selector.